03 Jul Microfluidic platform for performing multiplex ex vivo assays on tissue slices

 Tissue slices are precision-cut organ slices that are commonly used for metabolism and toxicity research due to their advantages such as maintaining cell-type diversity and preserving the organ cytostructure as well as the metabolic enzymes.

 A major issue is that the tissues are mostly single-use in traditional assays.
 So, for every test a new slice is needed which is not ideal for high-throughput assays.
 Sometimes, the tissue slice can be scarce rendering multiplex ex vivo assays quite costly.
 Additionally, tissue slices, especially convective tissues, come with a lot of surface irregularities.
 These features often get damaged during the slicing or are removed for simple analysis.
 A versatile platform that allows multiplex testing in which tissue slices with various topographies and thicknesses can significantly impact this research field.
+Microfluidics has opened a window of opportunity to address these challenges.

 The proposed microfluidic platform consists of four layers.
-The bottom layer is a microfluidic valve on top of which a tissue chamber of the same size sits.
+The bottom layer is a microvalve on top of which a tissue chamber of the same size sits.
 The tissue chamber houses the tissue slice and connects to an inlet and an outlet through which the tissue gets perfused with media.
 Above the tissue chamber sit 8 assay channels connected to flow channels.
 The flow channels introduce various reagents and chemicals to the tissue through the assay channels.
 Upon placing the tissue in the tissue chamber, the valve is pressurized which in turn pushes the tissue slice up to touch the assay channels and get exposed to the 8 different reagents.

 One challenge the group faced was the optimization of the valve.
 When the valve gets pressurized, it can form a parabolic shape.
 Therefore, it does not push al the spots of the tissue evenly which in turn can cause an error in the measurements by overexposure to some assay microchannels and underexposure to the others.
 Thus, the research group first optimized the valve to ensure the tissue touches all the assay microchannels equally.